 Among Wattenberg's core subjects at AEI were population demographics and immigration.
 He has argued frequently that U.S. birth rates are too low and that immigration is necessary to supplement America's modest natural growth rate.
 "Divorce, legalized abortion, and easy-to-use contraceptives have all contributed to the numbers of 'never-born babies,'" he wrote in 2012, arguing that declining birth rates in the United States, Europe, and Asia have led to a "'social deficit' that plagues nations across the world and threatens to break the bank in many."

-Among Wattenberg's core subjects have been population demographics and immigration.
-Largely supportive of Bush's immigration agenda, Wattenberg argues that the United States needs immigrants to keep its population growing—and to maintain a large military.
+Wattenberg has argued in particular that the United States needs immigrants to maintain a large military.
 In an April 2006 National Review article, he wrote: "At its most elemental, size means it is easier to fund a defense force, which is cheaper per person when paid by 500 million people instead of 300 million. … All things being equal, which is often the case, a large population yields power and influence."

-Other books by Wattenberg include Values Matter Most (1995), The First Universal Nation (1991), The Birth Dearth (1987), The Good News is the Bad News is Wrong (1984), The Real America (1974), and The First Measured Century: An Illustrated Guide to Trends in America, 1900-2000 (2001) (with Ted Caplow and Louis Hicks).
+Other books by Wattenberg include The First Measured Century: An Illustrated Guide to Trends in America, 1900-2000 (2001),Values Matter Most (1995), The First Universal Nation (1991), The Birth Dearth (1987), The Good News is the Bad News is Wrong (1984), and The Real America (1974).